-4. Settlement

-- a.
-Payment-A termination settlement shall be paid by the terminating employer to the eligible Employee in either a lump sum payment or in series of payments at the discretion of the terminating employer. - b.
+- 4. Settlement - a.
+Payment-A termination settlement shall be paid by the terminating

+- b.
 Calculation-The settlement shall be 25% of current monthly wages multiplied by total number of years of denominational service credit up to a maximum of 20 years.
 Current monthly wages shall include wages and cost of living adjustments but shall not include area travel or any other allowances. - c.
-Independent Transfers-In the case of the termination of an Employee who has been voted an independent transfer, the settlement shall be calculated only on years of service earned as a church employee within the territory of the North American Division or as a regularly appointed interdivision employee from the NAD.

-5. Other Benefits
+Independent Transfers-In the case of the termination of an Employee who has been voted an independent transfer, the settlement shall be calculated only on years of service earned as a church employee within the territory of the North American Division or as a regularly appointed interdivision employee from the NAD. - 5.
+Other Benefits